 Addiction is a spiritual, mental, and physical disease, and so we use a variety of tools to pursue recovery.
-This is a list of tools that our members have used to overcome their internet and technology addiction.
+This is a list of those tools that we have used to overcome our internet and technology addiction.
 You may find that some of these are useful for you as you embark on your recovery.
 Different members have found different tools to be helpful, and often the tools we use change over time.
 If you have questions about any of these, you can join a meeting where members can help guide you in how these tools work, and which tools may be most helpful for you.

 Joining a fellowship

-Joining a fellowship means to join a community of like individuals who are seeking relief from the affliction of internet and technology addiction.
-The only requirement for membership is a desire to stop compulsive internet and technology use.
+Joining a fellowship means to join a community of individuals who are seeking relief from the affliction of internet and technology addiction.
+In ITAA, the only requirement for membership is a desire to stop compulsive internet and technology use.
 For many of us in ITAA, after years of struggling to control our addiction on our own, we have found that joining this fellowship has been the only thing that has led to achieving real and sustainable sobriety from our problematic behaviors.

 Attend meetings regularly